 I have a pitcher with a plunger-mixer built in to the top.
 It is perfect for getting the honey mixed in thoroughly and dissolving the sea salt.
 Otherwise, a whisk or a vigorous shaking will do the trick.

 UPDATE: A few readers have reminded me that coconut water is a super nourishing sports drink on its own!
-For these recipes, though, I’m not sure if you could just use it to replace the water, or if there are some other tweaks that should happen, does anyone know?
+For these recipes, though, I'm not sure if you could just use it to replace the water, or if there are some other tweaks that should happen, if you try it, please let us know?

 ***Also, see this post from Stanley: Grass fed bone broth – the traditional mineral supplement!

 - Have you tried homemade Kefir soda pop yet?

 - What about this one?
 Fermented lemonade punch – yum!

 - Vanilla steamers are a hit around here, too.